Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

-Traveler’s Checks: Most banks do not cash traveler’s checks.
-Inter-bank transfers are often difficult to accomplish.
-Though money transfer services are available, money may only be transferred from abroad to Nigeria.
+Traveler’s Checks: Most banks do not cash traveler’s checks or personal checks.
+Inter-bank transfers are often difficult to accomplish, may only be transferred from abroad to Nigeria, and only if you have a local bank account.
+International money-transfer businesses are an alternative means to send money abroad.

 LGBTI Travelers: Consensual, same-sex sexual relations are illegal in Nigeria.
 Entering same-sex marriage contracts and civil unions (defined to include “any arrangement between persons of the same sex to live together as sex partners”) is also criminalized, with punishments including fines and prison sentences of up to 14 years.
 Same-sex marriage contracts and civil unions entered into in a foreign country are not recognized under Nigerian law.